-Whether you’re doing research for school, research on buying a car, or research on what book to read next, we’ve got a database that can help you.
+Research isn’t just strictly for academics (although, we have a database for that!)
+Whether you’re doing research for school, research on buying a car, or researching what book to read next, we’ve got a database that can help you!

 Access thousands of genealogy records including, birth, death, marriage, immigration, voter, and census records.
 Ancestry.com must be accessed from inside the library either on a library computer or a laptop on our wifi.
 Ask a staff member for help.